pd

 - __call__(df)[source]

-Rename a pandas dataframe’s columns or rows.
+Rename a pandas dataframe’s or series’ columns or rows.

 - Parameters: